 Beyond the progress so far in recording and promoting local memorial plantings and the national project, two renewal projects have commenced to replace memorial trees lost at significant sites.
 The two sites chosen for renewal in 07-08 are Graceville Memorial Park and Tennyson Memorial Avenue.
 In the former, new Cottonwood trees have been planted to restore the integrity of that unique alternate planting pattern.
 Original tree material was used to propagate the new cottonwoods to maintain the historical connection.

 With Tennyson Memorial Avenue, none of the memorial trees planted in three stages, one soon after World War 1, another in 1949 and another in 1993, remain on site today.
 Replanting of this site was identified as a high priority due to the extensive loss of original trees and their honour to local lives lost in both the “Empire Wars”.
 A replacement planting and rededication is planned for the 9th of November this year, with strong support from locals, Council and the RSL.

 A new generic “Avenues of Honour” sign is being developed for use at as many of the existing memorial sites as possible, starting with the Tennyson site later this year.

 Other challenges and proposals which we are currently considering for ongoing support of the national project are:-

-- A process for screening new information about Brisbane Avenues of Honour through a combination of Council’s Heritage Unit, local Councillor’s Offices and local history groups.
+- A process for screening new information about Brisbane Avenues of Honour through a combination of the Council’s Heritage Unit, local Councillor’s Offices and local history groups.